Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Object.md

 <code>forceLexicalInitializationByName(<i>binding</i>)</code>
 :  If <i>binding</i> is in an uninitialized state initialize it to undefined and return true, otherwise do nothing and return false.

-<code>getErrorMessageName(<i>errorObject</i>)</code>
-:  If <i>errorObject</i> was created with an engine internal message template the name of the template is returned as a string.
-Because they are stable and unique these message names may be used to identify particular kinds of engine produced errors.